AlibabaPAI/one_shot_text_labeling/README.md

 # one_shot_text_labeling
-demo and data for paper "One-shot Text Field Labeling using Attention and BeliefPropagation for Structure Information Extraction" will be released here
+Pretrained models and data sets for paper "One-shot Text Field Labeling using Attention and BeliefPropagation for Structure Information Extraction" will be released here
-# demo
+# Demo with pretrained models
 https://ocr.data.aliyun.com/
-# data
+# Data sets
 to be released